Average DUPR Rating by Age: When Do Pickleball Players Peak?

 A few things jump out from this data:

-- Even the 60s hold up remarkably well.
-At an average of 3.259, players in their 60s are only 0.1 points below the overall peak — and more than 1 in 10 are rated 4.0 or above.
+• Even the 60s are remarkably consistent.
+At an average of 3.259, players in their 60s are only 0.1 points under the all-time average — and over 10% of ratings in this age group are 4.0 or higher.

-- 80+ players are still competitive.
-The highest-rated player over 80 carries a 5.782 DUPR — which would make them an elite player at any age.
+• There are 80+ players who are still in contention.
+The highest rated player over 80 has a 5.782 DUPR rating, which would make the player an absolute ace at any age.

 Percentage of players rated 4.0+ in each age group